April 06, 2016

 - Contribute enough to your 401(k) account to get the full employer match or maximize contributions to any employer-sponsored retirement account and an IRA.
 Put the remainder of your savings budget toward college savings.

 - Put 80 percent of your available funds toward retirement and 20 percent to college savings.
+You might consider starting a 529 plan for your child.

 - Start with an even distribution between retirement and college savings.
 Then, when your child enters college, shift everything to your retirement accounts.